Itadaki

 Google

+2nd update: Have been here couple of times already.
+Both the food and service never disappoint.
+Thank you Jim again for the wonderful service!
 We celebrated our wedding anniversary here with my friends.
 Boy, this is a different level of service for an upscale Japanese BBQ.
-The sever James(?) who was professional trained was extremely skilled and attentive.
+The sever Jim who was professional trained was extremely skilled and attentive.
 We were back 2nd time, had another quality and special dishes.
 Just ask for tap water if you don’t want to spend $10 bottle water.
 Food, service and design are the three trinity holy grail and they have all three of them.
 A real special treat!!

 Google